Mariana Silva Porto M.A.

 The Archaeology of Pre-Classical Attica: Space, Politics, and Society

-The aim my project is to re-evaluate our understanding of the territory of Attica in the period between the fall of the Mycenaean Palaces and the appearance of the Athenian democracy (1200-500 BC), through a reinterpretation of published archaeological data using a GIS and a novel approach to social space.
+The aim of my project is to re-evaluate our understanding of the territory of Attica in the period between the fall of the Mycenaean Palaces and the appearance of the Athenian democracy (1200-500 BC), through a reinterpretation of published archaeological data using a GIS and a novel approach to social space.
 The study of Attica in this period has long been influenced by a text-based perspective that imposes a top-down vision of this territory as peripheral in relation to the city of Athens.
-By focusing instead on four key areas of the peninsula (Sounion, Oropos, Marathon and Salamis), and adopting a theoretical perspective drawn from geographical and sociological conceptions of socially constructed space, this project aims to produce new insights into the history of these territories.
-In so doing, it has the potential to renew our understating of these societies and the relationships they entertained not just with Athens but also the rest of the Greek world.
+By focusing instead on three key areas of the peninsula (Laurion, Marathon and Salamis), this project aims to produce new insights into the history of these territories.
+In doing so, it has the potential to renew our understating of these societies and the relationships they entertained, not just with Athens but also the rest of the Greek world.